kubernetes-sigs/secrets-store-csi-driver/.local/README.md

 # Overview
-It's much easier to debug code with breakpoints while developing new features or making changes to existing ones.
+It's much easier to debug code with breakpoints while developing new features or making changes to existing codebase.
 With this in mind, following steps provides a way to setup csi secret store driver for local debugging.

 ## Prerequisites